Salt Water Salt Water — Do Saltwater Pools Need Calcium? Complete Guide to CH Levels

 Raising Calcium Hardness

 When calcium hardness is below your target range, add calcium chloride (calcium increaser).
-The general dosing guideline is 1.25 pounds of calcium chloride per 10,000 gallons to raise CH by 10 ppm.
+The general dosing guideline is approximately 1.3 pounds of calcium chloride per 10,000 gallons to raise CH by 10 ppm.
 Always dissolve the calcium chloride in a bucket of pool water before adding to avoid localized high concentrations that could stain surfaces.

 Safety Warning: Calcium chloride generates significant heat when dissolved.
 Always add the chemical to water, never water to chemical, and use caution to avoid burns.